Free shipping on orders over $75. Applies at checkout!

 Blood Pressure Drugs Can Cause Vitamin Depletion

-Diuretics work by preventing the kidneys from reabsorbing sodium and water from your urine.
-Because the amount of sodium your body retains decrees how much water stays in your system, allowing sodium to pass in the urine also allows additional water to be released.
-This increase in urine helps lower high blood pressure because it reduces the amount of water in the blood and therefore, blood volume.
-However, losing too much sodium or other minerals, such as zinc, potassium and magnesium in the urine can lead to serious new problems.
+The amount of sodium your body retains decreases how much water stays in your system.
+The urine also releases additional water.
+This increase in urine helps lower high blood pressure because it reduces the amount of water in the blood and, therefore, blood volume.
+However, losing too much sodium or other minerals, such as zinc, potassium, and magnesium, in the urine can lead to profound new problems.

 Side Effects